Chreece/homeassistant/Autopopulated Cards/Bambu Lab/README.md

-  FontAwesome (in HACS integrations, not frontend) (after installing via HACS, you need to add it again in Devices & Services) custom-ui tabbed-card (only if using my NodeRed version) Restart HA
+  FontAwesome (in HACS integrations, not frontend) (after installing via HACS, you need to add it again in Devices & Services) custom-ui tabbed-card (only if using my NodeRed version)

+Download the (media)[https://nightly.link/WolfwithSword/Bambu-HomeAssistant-Flows/workflows/media_archive/main/bambu-ha-media-files.zip] from the page to your /config
+Restart HA
 Insert the yaml code in Lovelace
 Ready!